Zlatko Junuzović: International career

-Junuzović played for Austria at the 2007 FIFA U-20 World Cup where they claimed fourth place.
+Junuzović played for the Austria U20 national team at the 2007 FIFA U-20 World Cup where they claimed fourth place.
 He made his debut for the senior team in a March 2006 friendly match against Canada.

-He represented the national team at the 2016 Euros.
+He represented the Austria senior national team at the UEFA Euro 2016.

 In October 2017, after the conclusion of the qualifiers for the 2018 World Cup during which Austria failed to reach qualification, Junuzović announced his retirement from the national team.